 - Automatically show ads for your products in another country without making changes to your website.
-If you don’t support the target country currency, currency conversion may help you broaden your reach.
+If you don’t support the country of sale currency, currency conversion may help you broaden your reach.

 How it works

-If you provide prices in a currency different than the currency of the target country in your campaign, the prices will automatically be converted and shown in the local currency.
+If you provide prices in a currency different than the currency of the country of sale in your campaign, the prices will automatically be converted and shown in the local currency.

 The converted price estimate shown in your ad is based on exchange rates from Google Finance.

 While your currency will be converted in your ads, in order to target a new country, you’ll still need to meet the language requirements for that country.
-Keep in mind that you'll also need to update your shipping settings to match shipping requirements for your target country.
+Keep in mind that you'll also need to update your shipping settings to match shipping requirements for your country of sale.
 Learn how to set up shipping